-The table below shows the results of each antivirus when put up against the Eicar samples.
+The table below shows the results of each antivirus when put up against the Eicar and live samples.

-As the table shows, Sophos’ real-time scan blocked all Eicar files and live malware samples.
+As the table shows, Sophos’ real-time scan blocked all Eicar malware samples.

 Eicar and malware samples were also removed during a scan after protection was turned off.

 AVG blocked the first two samples, and allowed the second two zip files to be downloaded, but blocked Eicar files when attempting to extract them from this zip folder, protecting my PC.

 We can see from these results that both Sophos and AVG performed well and blocked the threats.